wangchning/vocabulary/Vocabulary.md

 : to be well-organized, prepared, and up-to-date
 - We need to have our ducks in a row to ensure that there are no problems at home while we're gone on our trip.

+### hubris
+Hubris is an excess of confidence: a boxer who shouts "I'm the greatest!" even though he's about to get pummeled by a much stronger opponent is displaying a lot of hubris.

+Hubris is from Greek, where it meant "excessive pride, violating the bounds set for humans" and was always punished by the gods.

 ## I
 ### if
 : even though